Deaf culture

-Deaf culture is the set of social beliefs, behaviors, art, literary traditions, history, values, and shared institutions of communities that are influenced by deafness and which use sign languages as the main means of communication.
-When used as a cultural label, especially within the culture, the word deaf is often written with a capital D and referred to as "big D Deaf" in speech and sign.
-When used as a label for the audiological condition, it is written with a lower case d.
-Carl G. Croneberg was among the first to discuss analogies between Deaf and hearing cultures in his appendices C and D of the 1965 Dictionary of American Sign Language.
+Deaf culture encompasses the social beliefs, behaviors, arts, traditions, history, values, and institutions of communities that are shaped by shared experiences of deafness and in which sign languages are the main means of communication.
+When used as a cultural label, the word Deaf is often written with a capital D to distinguish it from the audiological condition, which is typically written with a lowercase d.
+Carl G. Croneberg discussed analogies between Deaf and hearing cultures in appendices C and D of the 1965 Dictionary of American Sign Language.

 Background

-Members of the Deaf community tend to view deafness as a difference in human experience rather than a disability or disease.
+Members of various Deaf communities worldwide tend to view deafness as a difference in human experience rather than a disability or disease.
 Many members take pride in their Deaf identity.
 Deaf people, in the sense of a community or culture, can then be seen as a linguistic minority, and therefore some who are a part of this community may feel misunderstood by those who do not know sign language.
-Another struggle that the Deaf community often faces is that educational institutions usually consist primarily of hearing people.
+Another struggle that the Deaf community often faces is that educational institutions usually consist primarily of hearing people and do not accommodate them.
 Additionally, hearing family members may need to learn sign language in order for the deaf person to feel included and supported.
 Unlike some other cultures, a deaf person may join the community later in life, rather than needing to be born into it.